Healthcare-Associated Infection Mini-Summit

-The 2022 Healthcare-Associated Infection Mini-Summit, presented by Sepsis Alliance, will offer a virtual 3.5-hour clinical program on several critical HAI-related topics and will provide attendees with updated clinical knowledge and recommendations for timely infection prevention and treatment.
-This half-day event aims to refocus clinical attention on the importance of HAI mitigation and to improve clinical outcomes for patients with HAIs and sepsis.
+The 2022 Healthcare-Associated Infection Mini-Summit, presented by Sepsis Alliance, offers a virtual 3.5-hour clinical program on several critical HAI-related topics and provides attendees with updated clinical knowledge and recommendations for timely infection prevention and treatment.
+This event aims to refocus clinical attention on the importance of HAI mitigation and to improve clinical outcomes for patients with HAIs and sepsis.

 Nurses, advanced practice providers, physicians, emergency responders, pharmacists, medical technologists, respiratory therapists, physical/occupational therapists, infection prevention specialists, data/quality specialists, and more.